textasdata/textasdata.github.io/README.md

 # Text-As-Data on Jekyll

-This is a repository for "Text-As-Data" webpage ([textasdata.com](http://textasdata.com)), which is intended to contribute to a dissemination of the knowledge on the computer content analysis through text as data approach.
+This is a repository for "Text-As-Data" webpage port to Jekyll, from the original Wordpress [textasdata.com](http://textasdata.com), which is intended to contribute to a dissemination of the knowledge on the computer content analysis through text as data approach.
 For more information please refer to "/about/approach/".

-The website is originally hosted on wordpress, and we migrate it to Jekyll and hosted as a github page.
+Web page is live on https://kbenoit.github.io/textasdata-on-jekyll.

 ## Credits
 The site theme is entirely owed to Jekyll Now